makyo/writing/work/sawtooth/party/a3-breeding-pair.md

 She'd asked him if he'd be interesting in coming to a similar party at her place before he'd even put two and two together, and he'd said yes.

-More luck than sense, but that's how it works for worn out fools at the end of BDSM parties.
+More luck than sense, but that's how it works for worn out fools at the end of kink parties.

 Joan had given him a feathery kiss to the whiskers at the end of the night and they'd promised to see each other a month and change down the line.
 Matthew had caught the bus home after that.
 Reeking of sex, head buzzy with pleasure and filled with endorphins from the pain (there had been *flogging*), he thought of that lithe ferret he'd had the chance to close out the evening with.
 She was quite out of his league, he was sure, but the kiss and the invitation had him hopeful.